 Above we have focused on how physical and psychological addictions differ.
 Now we focus on how they are similar to one another.

-Another similarities between psychological and physical addiction is how both types of addiction is treated.
+Other similarities between psychological and physical addiction are how both types of addiction are treated.
 Physical addiction requires a supervised detox whilst a psychological addiction does not.
-However this is where the distinction ends.
+However, this is where the distinction ends.
 Following detoxification, the mental causes of physical addiction are treated in exactly the same manner as psychological addiction i.e., cognitive behavioural therapy, psychotherapy and holistic therapies, education, nutrition and relapse prevention.